11 ITSM best practices to boost efficiency in 2025

 • Predictive analytics for IT management

-For example, with Freddy AI from Freshservice, chatbots can complete Tier 1 incident management workflows without ever involving a human agent.
-Better yet, our AI can anticipate and design its own workflows.
+For example, with Freshservice, chatbots can complete Tier 1 incident management workflows without involving a human agent.
+Better yet, Freshservice’s AI can anticipate and design its workflows.

-AI can also help tech teams avoid problems.
-When you integrate your ITSM platform with asset management tools, machine monitoring systems, and other key business applications, AI solutions such as Freddy can use alerts from these systems to automatically create tickets if a system goes down or is at risk of deteriorating.
+AI can also help tech teams prevent issues.
+By integrating your ITSM platform with asset management tools, machine monitoring systems, and other key business applications, AI solutions can use alerts from these systems to automatically create tickets if a system goes down or shows signs of potential failure.

-To fully embrace automation and leverage advanced machine learning tools like Freddy AI, you need all your data—and your team’s knowledge—in one well-organized place.
+To fully embrace ITSM automation and leverage advanced machine learning tools, you need all your data and your team’s knowledge in one well-organized place.

-The backbone of any ITSM solution is a robust knowledge base—a repository of all the information your agents and employees need to answer their own questions about IT products and services.
-A good knowledge base should include:
+The backbone of any ITSM best practices approach is a robust knowledge base, a repository of all the information your agents and employees need to resolve questions about IT products and services.
+An effective knowledge base should include:

 • A list of services and products your IT department offers